Blueberry Cobbler

 • Butter: To soften butter in the microwave, cut each stick of butter in half, unwrap, and place on a microwave-safe plate.
 Then cook the butter at 10% power for 1 minute.
 Gently press on the butter with your finger, and if it still feels too firm, cook for another 40 seconds at 10% power.

 • Vanilla ice cream: Store-bought or homemade; either is a treat.
-Whipped cream would also be delicious.
+Whipped cream or whipped coconut cream would also be delicious on top.

 Step-by-step instructions

 1. Preheat oven to 375 degrees.
-In a medium bowl, add blueberries, orange juice, and sugar, and stir to combine, then pour into a 9-inch square or round baking dish.
+In a medium bowl, add blueberries, orange juice, and 3 tablespoons sugar, and stir to combine, then pour into a 9-inch square or round baking dish.

 Blueberries and orange juice in a baking dish for blueberry cobbler.

-1. In a small bowl, whisk together flour, baking powder, and salt.
-In a medium bowl, cream butter and sugar together until pale and fluffy, about 5 minutes.
+1. To combine the dry ingredients, in a small bowl, whisk together flour, baking powder, and salt.
+To combine the wet ingredients, in a large bowl, cream butter and ½ cup sugar together until pale and fluffy, about 5 minutes.

 Cobbler topping in a bowl.

 1. Beat in egg and vanilla extract.
-Working in batches, add ⅓ of the flour mixture at a time, beating well after each addition.
+Working in batches, fold in ⅓ of the flour mixture at a time, beating well after each addition.
 Drop rounded tablespoons of batter over the blueberry mixture (I like to use the OXO small scoop, a #70 portion scoop, heaped).

 A baking dish of unbaked blueberry cobbler.